TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Experimental Setup

 \end{enumerate}

-To address sparse or delayed reward feedback in FrozenLake and WebShop, we employ task-specific proxy scores to guide rollout generation.
-Details on the scoring functions and examples for each environment are provided in \refapp{app:appendix_environments}.
+To address sparse or delayed rewards in FrozenLake and WebShop, we employ minimal step-level scores or state-based feedback from the environment to guide rollout generation, while policy optimization remains based on the original task reward.
+Details and examples are provided in \refapp{app:appendix_environments}.